 Atomics International, Autonetics, Columbus, Los Angeles, Rocketdyne, Science Center, Space & Information Systems"

-many former veterans who had survived the Great Depression.
+AEC-DOE and NASA share a well-documented history of joint projects.
+After WWII, the idea of harnessing the atom for peacetime use and building rockets provided jobs in nuclear research and aerospace that guaranteed financial security, opportunity, and prestige to thousands of Southern California's private citizens.
+The jobs at SSFL paid well, were important during a pivotal political era, and attracted many former veterans who had survived the Great Depression.
 Workers brought an ironclad work ethic, unfailing patriotism, a willingness not to ask questions and to abide by the rules of secrecy.
 They had faith in their employers and government.
 While the technology at SSFL was proprietary and considered "secret," the mission was not; NAA celebrated advancements in space and nuclear research in advertisements published in popular trade magazines of the time and openly attributed their success to collaboration between their nuclear and rocketry divisions (Atomics International / Rocketdyne).

 TheAeroSpace.org celebrates the numerous achievements in science and technology that were made at SSFL by workers whose ingenuity and innovation changed the world.
 However, the full scope of DOE's operational history at SSFL must be acknowledged.
 SSFL's history is a fascinating one, and its complete history falls beyond the scope of this web site that was created to bring focus onto Area I, II and III personnel in need of inclusion to EEOICPA legislation.